Alexandra Schmitz · Art de l’Anglage · Les Brenets

 The eye becomes sharper.

-Decotech, JBH and then José Lopes refine the eye: varied finishes, inspection, teaching new collaborators.
+Decotech, JBH and then José Lopes refine the eye: varied finishes, inspection, training new collaborators.
 Correction becomes more precise: where the deviation lies, why it appears, and how to take it back without blurring the rest.

 The more precise the eye becomes, the less correction needs long explanations.